 - Blood vessel malformations in the brain

 - Genetic syndromes

 During normal waking and sleeping, your brain cells produce varying electrical activity.
 If the electrical activity in many brain cells becomes abnormally synchronized, a convulsion or seizure may occur.

 If this happens in just one area of the brain, the result is a focal seizure.
-A temporal lobe seizure is a partial seizure that originates in one of the temporal lobes.
+A temporal lobe seizure is a focal seizure that originates in one of the temporal lobes.